-(6) Includes FY 2020/21 General Growth (budgeted in Schools) and SPED, ESOL, AP, Clerical, Custodial (budgeted in Multi-School).
-(7) Adjusted Enrollment calculations and categories may have changed from the Adopted FY 20 Budget due to shifts between school-based and department-based budgets.
+(6) Includes FY 2020/21 General Growth (budgeted in Schools) and SPED, ESOL, AP, Clerical, Custodial (budgeted in Multi-school).
+(7) Adjusted Enrollment calculations and categories may have changed from the Adopted FY 20 Budget.
+Total FTE allocations remains the same, with the exception of one position that was moved.

-(8) Includes FY 2020/21 New Proposals and SPED Restructure (budgeted in Multi-School).
+(8) Includes FY 2020/21 New Proposals and SPED Restructure (budgeted in Multi-school).